Quality Control & Safety

 Easy Integration

-Mounts directly onto existing conveyor systems with minimal modification and integrates with reject mechanisms.
+Mounts directly onto existing conveyor systems with minimal modification and can integrate with reject mechanisms.

 Data Logging